Sam McCluskie

 Sam McCluskie (11 August 1932 – 15 September 1995) was a British Labour Party politician and trade unionist.
 He came from Leith in Edinburgh.
-He followed Albert Booth as Treasurer of the Labour Party from 1984 to 1992.
-He was general secretary of the National Union of Seamen from 1986 up to the merger which formed the RMT in 1990.
-He held a post in that union but retired in 1991.
+He followed Albert Booth as treasurer of the Labour Party from 1984 to 1992.
+He was general secretary of the National Union of Seamen from 1986 until its 1990 merger which formed the RMT.
+He held an executive position within the newly established union until his retirement in 1991.

 In 1988, McCluskie recorded a fundraising single with John Prescott.